 Skip to content

-New data sources are required when AWS adds a new service, or adds new features within an existing service which would require a new data source to allow practitioners to query existing resources of that type for use in their configurations.
+New data sources are required when AWS adds a new service, or adds new features within an existing service which would require practitioners to query existing resources of that type for use in their configurations.
 Anything with a Describe or Get endpoint could make a data source, but some are more useful than others.

 Prerequisites#